gaborcsardi/async/README.md

 interrupted externally, either by the user or some system error.
 In this case all processes and resources that were created in the event loop, are cancelled and freed.

+Shared deferred values (see `$share()`) are not auto-cancelled when their children are resolved or errored, but they are always cancelled at the end of the async phase.

 ## Async Iterators